Ware & Brookfield Street Railway: Origins

 The origins of the Ware & Brookfield Street Railway can be traced back to at least as far back as February, 1898, when a group, led by one Frederick D. Gilmore identified itself as the Ware Street Railway Company and subsequently petitioned the state legislature for incorporation under that name, as was the procedure at the time.

 The Ware Street Railway, which existed only on paper but had access to significant capital, and the Springfield & Eastern Street Railway, which operated an existing tram line between Palmer and Monson (it was known as the Palmer & Monson at the time), competed vigorously for the franchises to build new lines between Ware, Palmer, Gilbertville, Hardwick, New Braintree, Warren, West Warren, East, North and West Brookfield.

 While it was ultimately agreed that it made the most sense for The Springfield & Eastern to build the line from Palmer to Ware, originally, the Ware Street Railway Company had been seen as the favorite, having fought for the favor of citizens and selectmen that town, which, along with Palmer (already spoken for by the S&E) was the most populous of the several in the area.

 The thought in Ware had been that the most locally oriented company would be the most likely to build carbarns and other infrastructure in Ware, benefiting the local economy, and with Ware's regional influence, it was thus granted locations in Warren and West Brookfield, anticipating the subsequent bequeathment of franchise rights to operate a railway on those lands.
 So, in anticipation of those rights, the Ware company was formally incorporated on Halloween of 1899.

 By 1900, a railroad speculator that had been involved with the Hoosac Tunnel and Western Railway known as Continental Construction Company would enter the competition for legal rights to build one or more of the proposed interurban railways in the area, and it at first petitioned the selectmen of North Brookfield for permission to erect catenary poles and lay track on a route beginning in that town.

-A Ware & Brookfield Street Railway tram approaching Gilbertville, Hardwick, Massachusetts.
-Main Street & Highland Terrace, facing south.